-When pests turn out to be a real nuisance, we call the pest control to get rid of them from our house, the shed in our back yard, or even the garden.
+When pests turn out to be a nuisance, we call pest control to get rid of them from our house, the shed in our back yard, or even the garden.

 Pests cause damage to property and crops and are major carriers of disease-causing germs and viruses that affect human beings.
 The loss caused by pests is simply too huge.

-Globally, several billions of dollars of loss are reported year after year as a result of damage caused by pests.
+Globally, several billions of dollars of loss are reported yearly due to damage caused by pests.

 What are pests?
 Pests are organisms such as cockroaches, mites, termites, certain types of beetles, worms, ants, rodents, pigeons, etc.

-Fumigation is one of the most effective methods of combating and getting rid of pests from buildings, structures such as silos, containers, and merchandise.
+Fumigation is one of the most effective methods of combating and removing pests from buildings and structures such as silos, containers, and merchandise.

 Fumigation is also used to control weeds and fungal growth in agricultural lands and gardens.
-There are other methods to control pests such as by spraying pesticides, poisoned baits that kill pests, physical and biological pest control measures, etc.
+Other methods to control pests include spraying pesticides, poisoned baits that kill pests, physical and biological pest control measures, etc.

-Just as you would fumigate your homes and property to get rid of pests, and prevent them from coming back, shipping containers need fumigation too.
+Just as you would fumigate your homes and property to get rid of pests and prevent them from returning, shipping containers also need fumigation.

 When food materials or plants are transported by shipping containers, they become natural magnets for pests.
 Pests often find their way inside containers and cause contamination and destruction.